pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/09_Cache/03_Full_Page_Cache.md

 > The full page cache is disabled by default if you're logged in in the admin interface or in the case
 > the debug mode (settings -> system -> debug) is on.

-The full page cache only works with GET request, he takes the whole response (only for the frontend) including the headers from a request and stores it into the cache.
+The full page cache only works with GET request, it takes the whole response (only for the frontend) including the headers from a request and stores it into the cache.
 The next request to the same page (hostname and request-uri are used to build the checksum/hash identifier) will be served directly by the cache.